paulohubert/bayeseg/README.md

 SeqSeg - the interface for the segmentation algortihm

 In this repository we also included 3 signal files for testing, in the folder Data/.
-Please see main.py for details.
+Please see main.py and the paper for details.

-There are also two jupyter notebooks on /notebooks with the code used to generate tests of the Fast Implementation paper.
+On folder notebooks/ we included one full replication script for the papers' results, and also two auxiliary notebooks that can be used as examples or tutorials.

+Finally, we included two Matlab scripts, written by ourselves, to recreate the spectrogram plots that appear in the paper.
+In order to use LB (Light and Bartlein) colormaps on MATLAB you'll need to download https://www.mathworks.com/matlabcentral/fileexchange/17555-light-bartlein-color-maps.

 ## System requirements:

-GNU Scientific Library (GSL) >2.4 python >3.5.2 cython >0.27.3
+GNU Scientific Library (GSL) >2.4 (to compile SeqSeg.pyx; unnecessary if using precompiled version SeqSeg.so) python >3.5.2 cython >0.27.3 cythonGSL >0.2.1 (to compile) numpy >1.14.0
-cythonGSL >0.2.1
-numpy >1.14.0

-## To configure the cython + GSL environment:
+## To compile the .pyx (assuming python and numpy already installed):

 1. Clone the repository